taylor-philip-mclachlen/proxy-climb/README.md

 Additional hardening: HSTS enforced for 1 year, `ssl_ecdh_curve secp384r1` for efficient key exchange, `ssl_prefer_server_ciphers on`, buffer overflow mitigations on client body and header sizes, `TraceEnable Off` on Apache to close the XST vector.

-The most measurable win: tuning OS connection backlogs (`somaxconn`, `tcp_max_syn_backlog`) cut worst-case latency under peak load from 1.33 seconds down to 825ms.
-That single OS-level change outperformed any application-layer config change in this stage.
+The most measurable win: tuning OS connection backlogs (`somaxconn`, `tcp_max_syn_backlog`) cut worst-case latency under peak load from 1.10s down to 825ms.
+That single OS-level change outperformed any application-layer config change in this stage — and Stage 2 NGINX ends up as the best-performing configuration at 1000c by a significant margin.

 ### Stage 3.0: Firewall, Conntrack, and the Stability Paradox